-If you're not sure which section you should be using, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-You can also get help or information from government organizations such as the Minnesota Ombudsman for Public Managed Health Care Programs, Ombudsman for Long Term Care, The Office of Ombudsman for Mental Health and Developmental Disabilities or your State Health Insurance Assistance Program (Chapter 2, Section 3, of this booklet has the phone numbers for these programs).
+If you're not sure which section you should be using, please call Customer Service.
+You can also get help or information from government organizations such as your SHIP.

-SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision
+SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal of a coverage decision

-Section 6.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for your care
+Section 5.1 This section tells what to do if you have problems getting coverage for medical care or if you want us to pay you back for our share of the cost of your care

 This section is about your benefits for medical care and services.
-These benefits are described in Chapter 4 of this document: Medical Benefits Chart (what is covered).
-To keep things simple, we generally refer to "medical care coverage" or "medical care" includes medical items and services as well as Medicare Part B prescription drugs.
+These benefits are described in Chapter 4 of this document: Medical Benefits Chart (what is covered and what you pay).
+To keep things simple, we generally refer to "medical care coverage" or "medical care" which includes medical items and services as well as Medicare Part B prescription drugs.
 In some cases, different rules apply to a request for a Part B prescription drug.
 In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.